Why Invariance is Not Enough for Biomedical Domain Generalization and How to Fix It: Additional Results

-\subpara{Alternative feature combination approaches.} Our proposed method applies feature concatenation and channel dropout to the stable and unstable features.
+Our proposed method applies feature concatenation and view masking to the stable and unstable features.
 We now perform additional experimentation on select datasets to investigate alternative feature combination methods in the fully supervised setting and examine their ability to generalize across domains.
 Specifically, we train a method that uses Squeeze+Excite~\cite{1709.01507} layers (a form of channel attention) to combine extracted representations and the original image before feeding it into the UNet.
-Additionally, we investigate dropping out only the original image during training or \textit{all} of the stable representation channels at once (instead of per-channel dropout, as in the main text).
-This operates as a structured dropout approach and the structured dropout probability is tuned on the respective validation sets.
-As in Table~\ref{tab:feature_fusion_methods}, our proposed approach outperforms both feature combination methods on our domain generalization benchmarks.
+As in Table~\ref{tab:feature_fusion_methods}, our proposed view masking approach outperforms channel attention on our domain generalization benchmarks as channel attention layers trained on in-domain ERM losses cannot ensure generalization to out-of-domain test data.